abdelaliabouelhassan/veriphy/README.md

 - run `composer install`
 - npm install
 - npm run dev
-- you will need to create a database in your mysql server
-- setup your database in .env file in the core directory, change the DB_DATABASE & DB_USERNAME & DB_PASSWORD
-- run `php artisan migrate`
 - run `php artisan serve`
 - open the project in your browser
 - setup mailing service in .env file in the core directory, change the MAIL_MAILER & MAIL_HOST & MAIL_PORT & MAIL_USERNAME & MAIL_PASSWORD & MAIL_ENCRYPTION & EMAIL_TO